CSpanias/password-analyser/README.md

 ## Usage

-**Run `password-analyser` from the directory containing [`ntds-organiser`](https://github.com/CSpanias/ntds-organiser)**.
+**Run `password-analyser` from the directory containing the `ntds-organiser` directory**.

-The files `domain-admins.txt`, `domain-policy.txt`, `company-words.txt`, and `enabled-users.txt` are loaded automatically from the ntds-organiser output directory, leaving only the mapped passwords file to be specified manually.
+The files `domain-admins.txt`, `domain-policy.txt`, `company-words.txt`, and `enabled-users.txt` are loaded automatically from the `./ntds-organiser` output directory, leaving only the mapped passwords file to be specified manually.

 ```bash
 # Help menu